Panasonic GH1 vs GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the GH1 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the GH1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH1 and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the GH1 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH1 Manual (free pdf) or the online Panasonic GH4 Manual.
+Further information on the features and operation of the GH1 and GH4 can be found, respectively, in the Panasonic GH1 Manual (free pdf) or the online Panasonic GH4 Manual.